-“I was just distracting Miller,” I admitted.
+“I was just distracting Miller,” I admit.
 “I want your ideas, not his.”

-“Those are stunts, which are fine.
+“Those are stunts, which is fine.
 But we need actual humor, like the frat boys making mischief while the float runs amok.”

-Miller walked in, barely refraining from scowling at me.
+Miller walks in, barely refraining from scowling at me.

 “Remember to run these ideas by yourselves and add laughs wherever you find them.”
-I walked out as Miller started interrogating his boys.
+I walk out as Miller starts interrogating his staff.
 Maybe I should stop harassing him.
 But tit for tat is fair payback.
-I brought Landis his donut with a second cup of coffee.
+I bring Landis his donut with a second cup of coffee.
 Time to make a lunch run.

 “Who are you seeing after lunch?”
-I asked.
+I ask.